-Music and dancing pervade the Colombian way of life, a trip to Cartagena just wouldn’t be the same without immersing yourself in its signature musical genre - champeta - at the loudest, most authentic pop-up party in town.
+Music and dancing pervade the Colombian way of life, a trip to Cartagena just wouldn’t be the same without immersing yourself in its signature musical genre - champeta - at the loudest, most authentic pop-up party Cartagena has to offer.

 People who want to immerse themselves in Cartagena’s musical culture and feel the contagious rhythm at one of the hottest pop-up parties in town.
 If you like a few drinks and getting sweaty with new friends then this is most definitely for you.

-Cartagena’s hottest pop-up party, Champetú, celebrates the city’s signature genre of Champeta, a hugely popular musical style that spread along Colombia’s northern coast back in the 1970s.
+The hottest pop-up party in Cartagena, Champetú, celebrates the city’s signature genre of champeta, a hugely popular musical style that spread along Colombia’s northern coast back in the 1970s.

 Champetú parties move around as much as the locals.
 Inventive venues have included the rooftop of Portal de San Felipe Shopping Centre, the Palace of Inquisition in the Old Town and more recently at El Patio.

 Get in touch with us to find out the location and timing of the next pop-up party and we’ll help you organize more than just a night to remember.
 If you dance like you have two left feet and concrete boots, then try a dance class to get you into the Caribbean groove.